ifont21/pointing/README.md

 Below you will find some information on how to perform common tasks.
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/template/README.md).

+## Prerequisites
+Install and editorconfig plugin in your favorite editor code.
+TODO: Complement this.
+Put links to the plugins or give instructions on how to install it.
+Even better write a wiki with it.

 ## Sending Feedback

 We are always open to [your feedback](https://github.com/facebookincubator/create-react-app/issues).